What Is the SAT? The Complete Guide for 2026

 When do SAT scores come out?

-Scores are usually released 2–3 weeks after the test date and can be accessed online.
+Scores are usually released 2–3 weeks after the test date and can be accessed online through your College Board account.

 What is the average SAT score?